mikewurtz/taskman/docs/taskman-design.md

 #### Streaming
 Streaming will support multiple clients concurrently consuming the output of a task.
 Each stream will begin at the start of the task's output.
 The output will include both stdout and stderr, which will be captured by using the same io.Writer for both.
 This ensures that output is collected in a consistent and thread-safe manner.
 In a production system, we may allow clients to specify whether they want to receive only stdout, only stderr, or both.

-When a new stream request is made, the user will "subscribe" to the task's output stream and receive updates through a dedicated Go channel.
-Each channel is buffered with a fixed size to protect against unbounded memory usage.
-If a client cannot keep up and their buffer reaches the threshold, the server will close the connection to avoid blocking other consumers.
+When a new stream request is made, the client subscribes to the task's output and receives updates through a dedicated buffered Go channel.
+The buffer size is fixed to avoid unbounded memory usage.
+Each subscriber maintains an independent read position in the task’s output buffer.
+If a client's channel becomes full, the server temporarily stops sending messages to that client's channel and does not advance their read index.
+Once space becomes available in the channel, the server resumes sending messages from where it left off.
+This ensures that all subscribers receive the complete output from the task, regardless of their consumption speed.

 Under normal operation, the stream will remain open until the process terminates.
 Mutexes will be used to protect shared data to avoid data races and potential deadlocks.
 In a production environment, a rate limiter would be used to throttle the frequency of messages sent, ensuring that bursts of output do not overwhelm the client or network.